Updated: November 16, 2022

 No matter how you define it, you can’t succeed at anything without failing along the way.

 My failure resume: the many failures on the way to success

-When I was in the process of leaving my CEO job nearly a year ago, I decided to create a Failure Resume from my time with the company (nearly 10 years).
+When I was in the process of leaving my CEO job nearly three years ago, I decided to create a Failure Resume from my time with the company (~10 years).

 The goal was to take all of the learnings from my failures, so that I could both move forward by leaving the mistakes in the past, and learn from my mistakes at the same time.